Preparing to Study Abroad

 Pick up brochures and discuss programming options.
 Make an appointment with the director of study abroad for more in-depth program information.

-Meet with parents and the Office of Financial Aid to determine the best way to fund a program and begin budgeting.
+Meet with parents and the Office of Student Financial Services to determine the best way to fund a program and begin budgeting.
 While discussing issues related to finances, please consider the following items: program cost (housing, tuition, meals, etc.), international travel costs (international airfare, ground transportation), in-country travel costs (excursions not included in program cost), passport fees, visa fees, inoculations.
 In addition to your financial aid, you may be also be able to secure scholarships to cover these costs.

 Meet with Your Academic Advisor